July 10, 2014

 - Phase one: Instructors who would like to use Canvas for the fall 2014 semester can begin their upgrade now.

-- Phase two: Remaining Axio courses will upgrade to Canvas by the end of spring 2015 semester.
+- Phase two: Remaining Axio courses will upgrade to Canvas by Dec.
+31, 2015.

 - Phase three: This phase will be reserved for special situations, including courses that are not taught every semester and highly customized courses.

 Learn more about the upgrade to Canvas.
 Training and support are available and will be shared on the website and in K-State Today.

 Information Technology Services appreciates your patience as we embark on this major change in K-State Online.
 We will strive to make the transition as smooth as possible, and the end result will be a significant enhancement of K-State Online.

 Chief information officer